chrisnappin/aws-templates/basic-loadbalanced-webserver/index.md

 * **subnetBlock1** = The CIDR block for subnet 1, must be within **vpcBlock**
 * **subnetBlock2** = The CIDR block for subnet 2, must be within **vpcBlock**
 * **subnetBlock3** = The CIDR block for subnet 3, must be within **vpcBlock**

+##Injecting Load

+* [WebServerTestPlan.jmx](WebServerTestPlan.jmx) - example JMeter test plan

+_in practice 5,000 concurrent requests yields a CPU utilisation of about 3%!_